White Star Line: War reparations

 After the war, the White Star Line found itself in a difficult situation.
-Of its three Olympic-class giants, only one remained to resume commercial service.
+Of its three Olympic-class giants, only the lead ship remained to resume commercial service.
 The losses on other routes were also far from negligible.
 After the end of hostilities in November 1918, the Big Four resumed service from Liverpool with the help of Lapland, Belgic and the briefly chartered Mobile.
 In July 1919, Cretic and Canopic resumed their Mediterranean service.
 In September 1919, Lapland and Adriatic reopened the Southampton route.
-In 1920, Olympic returned to service and displaced Lapland after undergoing an overhaul that included a conversion to oil firing, which was more economical than coal.
+In 1920, Olympic returned to service and displaced Lapland after undergoing an overhaul that included a conversion to oil burning, which was more economical than coal.

 After the ships that had survived the conflict returned to service, the company still had to compensate for its losses, which it decided to do by buying as many second-hand ships as possible, and sometimes by lending them to other shipping companies within the IMM.
 The company bought two cargo ships built as part of the war effort, War Argus and War Priam, which became Gallic and Bardic.
 They acquired Haverford from the American Line in 1921, as well as Poland from the Red Star Line in 1922.

 In 1922, the White Star Line obtained three former German liners which had been ceded to Britain as war reparations under the terms of the Treaty of Versailles, ostensibly as replacements for the war losses of Britannic, Oceanic, Arabic, Cymric and Laurentic.
 These were the former SS Bismarck, which was renamed Majestic, the former SS Berlin, renamed Arabic, and the former SS Columbus, renamed Homeric.
-At 56,551 gross register tons, Majestic was then the world's largest liner and became the company's flagship.
+At 56,551 gross register tons, Majestic was then the world's largest liner and became the company's unofficial flagship.
 The two former German liners operated successfully alongside Olympic on the Southampton–New York route until the Great Depression reduced demand after 1930.

-In the immediate post-war period there was a boom in the transatlantic emigrant trade, from which White Star was able to benefit for a time.
+In the immediate post-war period there was a boom in transatlantic migration, from which White Star was able to benefit for a time.
 However, this trade was badly affected by the Immigration Act of 1924, which introduced quotas for immigrants to the United States.
-This hit the profits of the shipping lines, for whom the emigrant trade had been a staple for nearly a century.
-However, the growth in tourism was to some degree able to offset the decline of the emigrant trade, and White Star made efforts to appeal to this new breed of traveller by gradually overhauling liners still in service and re-configuring Third Class accommodations as Tourist Class.
+This lowered the profits of the shipping lines, for whom migration had been a source of profit for nearly a century.
+However, the growth in tourism was to some degree able to offset the decline of migration, and White Star made efforts to appeal to this new kind of travelers by gradually overhauling liners still in service and re-configuring Third Class accommodations as Tourist Class.